aarhusstadsarkiv/openaws-client-generator/README.md

     cd openaws-client

-And then commit any changes and maybe create a new `tag`.
+And now commit any changes and maybe create a new `tag`.